 — Helen Keller

-During collaborative divorce, you are provided with the support, protection and guidance of your own lawyers without going to court.
-Additionally, collaborative divorce allows you to obtain beneficial assistance from child and financial specialists, divorce coaches and other professionals all working together on your team.
+During the collaborative divorce, you are provided with the support, protection, and guidance of your own lawyers without going to court.
+Additionally, collaborative divorce allows you to obtain beneficial assistance from a child and financial specialists, divorce coaches, and other professionals all working together on your team.
 Some aspects of the process also provide economic advantages to both parties, as your financial settlements are negotiated in a way that protects both of your best interests as well as helps avoid the high costs of court.